 Game Drives and Walks

 Safari drives take place in the early morning, late afternoon and early evenings, each of these trips offering an appeal of their own.
-The lodge only admits a limited number of trips at a time as to avoid congestion.
-The guide will find the perfect spot for you to enjoy a sundowner as you watch the sun set.
+The lodge only admits a limited number of trips at a time to avoid congestion.
+The guide will find the perfect spot for you to enjoy a sundowner as you watch the sunset.
 You will be treated to a hearty breakfast after your morning trip, and high tea in the lounge after the afternoon excursion.

-Guided game and bird walks can be booked on request, and will really get you in on the action.
-Keep in mind that wildlife is generally more afraid of you than you it, so keep your voices down when going on a walk if you hope to get close to the animals.
+Guided game and bird walks can be booked on request, and will get you in on the action.
+Keep in mind that wildlife is generally more afraid of you than you are of it, so keep your voices down when going on a walk if you hope to get close to the animals.

-A unique feature of safari at Mkuza Falls, is the safari boat.
+A unique feature of safari at Mkuza Falls is the safari boat.
 The Safari Pontoon gives you a game-viewing experience from another angle.
 The water edge attracts a large number of beasts and birds alike, and you will very likely see a Fish Eagle dipping into the water seeking its next meal.

 Mkuze Falls is positioned on the Johannesburg – Richards Bay – Durban Road.
 From Durban, you will leave the R66 between Pongola and Nongoma once you see the large sign directing you towards the lodge.
 It takes about 10 minutes to reach your destination after leaving the main road.